Title: | Price Index Aggregation |

 (pp. 175–190) of the CPI manual (2020) for more detail about making

-elemental indexes, and chapter 5 of Balk (2008).
+elemental indexes, or chapter 9 of the PPI manual (2004), and chapter 5 of

 The default method simply coerces x